OpenZeppelin reviewed the following collateral assets provided by the WOOF team for use in the WBTC market:

 eBTC

-Deployed 14 Aug 2024, eBTC is a dual-yielding, Bitcoin-backed token created to meet the needs of restaking collateral.
+Deployed on August 14, 2024, eBTC is a dual-yielding, Bitcoin-backed token designed to meet the needs of restaking collateral.
 It supports staking and restaking services through partnerships with Lombard and Babylon.
-The asset interacts with a hook contract that enforces blacklists and lock periods.
+The asset interacts with a hook contract that enforces blocklists and lock periods.

 FBTC